outline/outline/README.md

 Outline's frontend is a React application compiled with [Webpack](https://webpack.js.org/).
 It uses [Mobx](https://mobx.js.org/) for state management and [Styled Components](https://www.styled-components.com/) for component styles.
 Unless global, state logic and styles are always co-located with React components together with their subcomponents to make the component tree easier to manage.

-The editor itself is built ontop of [Slate](https://github.com/ianstormtaylor/slate) and hosted in a separate repository to encourage reuse: [rich-markdown-editor](https://github.com/outline/rich-markdown-editor)
+The editor itself is built on [Prosemirror](https://github.com/prosemirror) and hosted in a separate repository to encourage reuse: [rich-markdown-editor](https://github.com/outline/rich-markdown-editor)

 - `app/` - Frontend React application
 - `app/scenes` - Full page views